TL;DR

 The good thing about interactive ads is that they engage the audience on an unmatched level compared to any other ad format.
 Getting your audience to play a little mini-game before displaying your ad to them creates a much more enjoyable and positive experience than a typical ad does.

-The problem with them, however, is they are much more challenging to make, as they often involve some coding paired with audio-visual design, and platforms rarely implement them.
+The problem with interactive ads, however, is they are much more challenging to make, as they often involve some coding paired with audio-visual design, and platforms rarely implement them.
 They can also be quite intrusive to a user's experience and can annoy them if designed poorly or if the user doesn't have the right plug-ins or capacity to get the full experience.

 Leave a Comment